Replay our 2021 webinar series on Aviation Reimagined – Decarbonising Flight

 Dr Emma Whittlesea

-Dr Emma Whittlesea is the Executive Director for Griffith’s Climate Ready Initiative and is transforming to a new role of Head of Partnerships for Stralis Aircraft.
+Dr Emma Whittlesea was previously the Program Director for Griffith’s Climate Ready Initiative and is now the Head of Partnerships at Stralis Aircraft.
 She has over 25 years’ experience working with communities and public, private, and not-for-profit sectors within the UK, Europe, and Australia to advance sustainability.
 Her professional focus is to enable climate action through effective partnerships and collaborative projects, with a particular interest in the advancement of zero emission travel.

 Professor Tim Ryley